Secondary Containment with Interstitial Monitoring

 - Have clearly marked and secured monitoring wells, if they are used.

-- Beginning on [three years after effective date] you must either test your containment sumps used for interstitial monitoring at least once every three years to ensure the equipment is liquid tight by using vacuum, pressure, or liquid testing or use a double-walled containment sump where the space between the sump is periodically monitored.
+- Beginning on October 13, 2018 you must either test your containment sumps used for interstitial monitoring at least once every three years to ensure the equipment is liquid tight by using vacuum, pressure, or liquid testing or use a double-walled containment sump where the space between the sump is periodically monitored.

 Testing must be performed in accordance with manufacturer’s requirements; a nationally recognized code of practice; or requirements determined by your implementing agency to be no less protective of human health and the environment.

-- Beginning on [three years after effective date], you must perform the following, as applicable, on your release detection equipment annually to make sure it is working properly:
+- Beginning on October 13, 2018 you must perform the following, as applicable, on your release detection equipment annually to make sure it is working properly:

 For hand held non-electronic equipment: